-- 1928: The Indian Insurance Companies Act enacted to enable the government to collect statistical information about both life and
+- 1928: The Indian Insurance Companies Act enacted to enable the government to collect statistical information about both life and non-life insurance businesses.

-- 1938: Earlier legislation consolidated and amended to by the Insurance Act with the objective of protecting the interests of the
+- 1938: Earlier legislation consolidated and amended to by the Insurance Act with the objective of protecting the interests of the insuring public.

-- 1956: Nationalization of life insurance: Life insurance business was nationalized on 1st September 1956 and the Life Insurance Corporation of India (LIC) was formed through LIC Act, 1956.
+- 1956: Nationalization of life insurance: Life insurance business was nationalized on 1st September 1956 and the Life Insurance Corporation of India (LIC) was formed through the LIC Act, 1956.
 A capital contribution of Rs.
-5 crore from the Government of India was also made.
+5 crores from the Government of India was also made.
 There were 170 companies and 75 provident fund societies doing life insurance business in India at that time.
-From 1956 to 1999, the LIC held exclusive rights to do life insurance business in India.
+From 1956 to 1999, the LIC held exclusive rights to do the life insurance business in India.